littleadam/ats-compliance-check/README.md

-The tool checks for ats complience of the given resume with the job description. it also suggests correction on the words used in the resume the app calculates the word count and suggests correction on appearance of the resume thereby making the resume, ATS compliant
+The tool checks for ats complience of the given resume with the job description.
+The application suggests correction on the words used in the resume the app calculates the word count and suggests correction on appearance of the resume thereby making the resume, ATS compliant